-Norwegian’s cheapest flights are usually to/from Scandinavia, but they still offer affordable flights elsewhere in Europe.
 In general, the most expensive part of a flight from the U.S. to Europe is the part that gets you across the ocean.
 If you can’t find an affordable route to your European destination of choice by booking with Norwegian alone, experiment with getting to Europe on Norwegian and then flying within Europe on an affordable airline like Ryanair or EasyJet.
 You can also use CheapOair to compare prices on multiple airlines.

 Want more tips for planning a budget trip to Europe?
 Read How to Stretch Your Euro Trip Budget: Booking Strategies to Save You Money.

 A Sample of Cheap Flight Options on Norwegian

 Searching today (January 1, 2020), here are some of the best one-way flights I found on Norwegian:

 - Los Angeles to Barcelona / $179 (October 2020)